Let me start off this review by telling a little story I think everyone here knows.

 There’s this kid, see – well, maybe I should call him a young man, he’s around 15 or 16.
 He lives in a small village far from civilization, where he lives on his own (his parents are dead or missing).
 He is brought up with good values, like honesty, kindness, independence, and obliviousness.
 Soon after we are introduced to him, an incredible event occurs that sends him on the path to solving many of the problems in the world (almost all of them, if you like sidequests).

 Along the way he finds a few plucky characters to join him and his pair of love interests on their quest.
-As he progresses, he confronts the underlings of evil, finding them variously misguided, ignorant, insane, or all three. → Get lame or get out.
+As he progresses, he confronts the underlings of evil, finding them variously misguided, ignorant, insane, or all three. → We have nothing to lose but our games.